equinox-project/equinox-js/docs/docs/faq.md

 ## Who is it not for?

-EquinoxJS is probably not a good fit if you want the library to hide the shape of event sourcing from you.
+EquinoxJS is probably not a good fit if your aim is to hide the shape of event sourcing from you rather than learn and apply it directly.

 - If you want an end-to-end framework with built-in command handlers, transports, and workflow abstractions, choose one.
 - If your problem is better modeled as CRUD plus history, event sourcing will add complexity without much payoff.
 - If you need cross-stream coordination to feel like a single ambient transaction, EquinoxJS will feel too explicit.
-- If your team does not want to think about replay, checkpointing, ordering and idempotency, the model will feel heavier than it should.
+- If your team does not want to think about replay, checkpointing, ordering and idempotency yet, or feels those concerns would scare newcomers, the model will feel too explicit.

 ## What deployment paths are documented?